TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/issnireadtimeoutduringxdbhostduplication.md

 # We ran diagnostics on your resource and found an issue

 <!--issueDescription-->
-Your application/client which was connecting to database <!--$DatabaseName-->DatabaseName<!--/$DatabaseName--> on server <!--$ServerName-->ServerName<!--/$ServerName--> taken too long to respond during the login request, so the login request was terminated.
-This behavior is by design, and as a protection, Azure SQL Database endpoints forcibly terminate connections when the client login packets take several seconds to arrive to our service.
+Your application/client, which was connecting to database <!--$DatabaseName-->DatabaseName<!--/$DatabaseName--> on server <!--$ServerName-->ServerName<!--/$ServerName--> has taken too long to respond during the login request, so the login request was terminated.
+This behavior is by design.
+As a protection, Azure SQL Database endpoints forcibly terminate connections when the client login packets take several seconds to arrive to our service.

-In most cases, the cause of this problem is high resource contention on client side, where Client  resources (CPU, threads, memory) causing to send packets much slower than normal.
-And in some rare conditions, SNI-read-timeouts can also be caused by intermittent network latency.
+In most cases, the cause of this problem is high resource contention on the client side, where Client resources (such as CPU, threads, memory) cause packets to be sent slower than usual.
+In rare conditions, SNI-read-timeouts can also be caused by intermittent network latency.

-From our telemetry, we have found that most of the cases where this error condition is hit happens while the client is processing the TLS handshake.
+From our telemetry, we have found that in most cases this condition occurs when the client is processing the TLS handshake.
 Typically, this pattern indicates high single-core CPU pressure on the client VM.

 <!--/issueDescription-->